Tucuruí Dam: Eletrobras

 Eletrobras is a Brazilian hydroelectric power company based in Rio de Janeiro.
 The 52% state owned electrical company generates enough energy to support about one third of Brazil's annual energy consumption.

 Anti-Dam Activists

 Protests to the dam's construction and continued operation have been rampant since the project was announced.
 While anti-dam protests result from a plethora of concerns, the chief concern of activists in this case was the displacement of individuals as a result of the dam's construction and operation.
 The Tucuruí Dam has displaced 32,000 people, completely wiping out some communities.
-The dam's most infamous protestor, Dilma Ferreira Silva, was brutally assassinated on March 22, 2019.
+The dam's most infamous protester, Dilma Ferreira Silva, was brutally assassinated on March 22, 2019.
 Her husband and a friend died alongside her.
-Silva was a staunch protestor of tropical damming, working as a regional coordinator for the Movement of Dam-Affected Peoples, and spent much of her time exposing the fact that while hydroelectric power is lauded as a sustainable energy source, the Tucuruí Dam's location meant it was not environmentally friendly.
+Silva was a staunch protester of tropical damming, working as a regional coordinator for the Movement of Dam-Affected Peoples, and spent much of her time exposing the fact that while hydroelectric power is lauded as a sustainable energy source, the Tucuruí Dam's location meant it was not environmentally friendly.